 Underlay Versus Overlay

 In SDN architecture, each network node is connected to a physical network infrastructure.
-This physical network which is providing basic connectivity between network nodes is called the underlay network infrastructure.
-Sometimes it is also called fabric, and typically it’s a plain L3 IP network.
+This physical network which provides basic connectivity between network nodes is called the underlay network infrastructure.
+Sometimes it is also called the fabric, and typically it’s a plain L3 IP network.

 Very often, the underlay needs to separate between different administrative domains (called tenants), switch within the same L2 broadcast domain, route between L2 broadcast domains, provide IP separation via VRFs, and more.
 This is implemented in the form of an overlay network.
 The overlay network is a logical network that runs on top of the underlay network.
 The overlay is formed with tunnels to carry the traffic across the L3 fabric.

-Why the Need Overlay Networks?.
+Why are Overlay Networks Needed?

 Today the industry is moving towards building L3 data centers and L3 infrastructures, mostly due to the rich features coming from L3 technologies, for example ECMP load balancing, flooding control, etc. But the L2 traffic does not disappear and most likely it never will.
 There is always the desire that a group of network users need to reside in the same L2 network - typically a VLAN.
 However, In today’s virtualization environment, a user’s VM can be spawned in any compute located anywhere in the L3 cluster.
 Even if two VMs are spawned in the same server, there is often a need to move them around between different servers without changing their networking attributes.
 These requirements to make a VM always belonging to the same VLAN calls for an overlay model over the L3 network.
 In other words, you need a new mechanism to allow you to tunnel L2 Ethernet domains with different encapsulations over an L3 network.